Fiedzia/dbfish/README.md

 TODO:

- * more sources (sqlite, CSV, PostgreSQL, BigQuery, maybe json/Solr/ES)
+ * more sources (SQLite, CSV, PostgreSQL, BigQuery, maybe JSON/Solr/ES)
  * more destinations (HDF5)
  * support a bit more MySQL and PostgreSQL features (few types were ommited)
  * helpful error messages